+A. 30-Minute Rule:

-- A. 30-Minute Rule: When you encounter struggles with technology, give yourself 30 minutes to 'figure it out.'
-If you cannot, then post a message to the discussion board; your peers may have suggestions to assist you.
-You are also directed to contact the KSU Helpdesk 24/7.
-As a last resort, contact me.
-However, do not expect an immediate reply, and I cannot guarantee that I will be able to help with any and all technology issues. - B. When posting or sending email requesting help with technology issues, whether to the Helpdesk or me, use the following guidelines: - 1.
+- 1. When you encounter struggles with technology, give yourself 30 minutes to 'figure it out.'
+If you cannot, then post a message to the discussion board; your peers may have suggestions to assist you. - 2.
+You are also directed to contact the KSU Helpdesk 24/7. - 3.
+As a last resort, contact the instructor.
+However, do not expect an immediate reply, and help cannot be guarantee with all technology issues. - B. When posting or sending email requesting help with technology issues, whether to the Helpdesk or the instructor, use the following guidelines: - 1.
 Include a descriptive title for the subject field that includes 1) the name of course 2) the issue.
 Do NOT just simply type "Help" into the subject field or leave it blank. - 2.
 List the steps or describe the circumstance that preceded the technical issue or error.
 Include the exact wording of the error message. - 3.
 When possible, always include a screenshot(s) demonstrating the technical issue or error message. - 4.
 Also include what you have already tried to remedy the issue (rebooting, trying a different browser, etc.).